Enjoy a wine tour to Nemea and Nafplion joining our cruise tours from Piraeus (Athens) port

 If you love gastronomy and wine, do not miss the thrilling experience of a fascinating wine shore excursion from Athens Cruise Port (Piraeus) to Corinth canal, Nemea, and Nafplion.

 This private shore excursion is organized with the tourist in mind; all participants are given the chance to discover the wealth of tastes and flavors that exist in Greece.
 After all, Greece is one of the main wine producers in Europe, with several wines being awarded in festivals all over the world.

-The wine tour includes a visit to important wineries, wine tasting and lunches in typical local taverns and restaurants catering local flavors.
+The wine tour includes a visit to important wineries, wine tasting, and lunches in typical local taverns and restaurants catering to local flavors.

 Athens – Corinth Canal – Nemea – Nafplion – Athens